fennifith/Music/README.md

-# Music

-A collection of my piano compositions and other music-related projects.
-Exists mainly as documentation, and for practice creating music/media-related websites, not because I am a good musician.
+This website is a collection of my piano compositions and other music-related projects.
+It exists mainly as documentation, and for practice creating music/media-related websites, not because I am a good musician.
 I am an experienced musician, not a good one.
-Don't blame me if any of it gives you a headache.
+Don't blame me if anything gives you a headache.